Coriakin/game-catch-all-the-colors/README.md

 # Catch all the colors Game 🌈

+## Background / Why?
+To get my kid more into gaming, I had an idea of getting her excited about coming up with ideas for games that she can then play.
+It is a struggle finding games that are not scary, or where you are punished when failing and so on.
+We bounce ideas, and will probably prototype on paper and I will try to implement the ideas, we shall see where this ends up and if it's a regular thing.

+## What this is
-A fun 2D top-down labyrinth game where you collect rainbow colors while avoiding cute poop enemies!
+A 'fun' 2D top-down labyrinth game where you collect rainbow colors while avoiding cute poop enemies!

 ## How to Play